ASkyeye/SharpLDAP/README.md

 ## USAGE

-SharLDAP can be used with custom queries with "CUSTOM" parameter or with the parameters specified below.
+SharpLDAP can be used with custom queries with "CUSTOM" parameter or with the parameters specified below.<br>

+Also can be used with standalone executable or Cobalt Strike's execute-assembly.<br>
-Sending Custom Queries:
+<br>Sending Custom Queries:
 ```
 SharpLDAP.exe dcname.local CUSTOM "LDAPQUERY"
 ex: SharpLDAP.exe dcname.local CUSTOM "(&(objectCategory=Computer)(userAccountControl:1.2.840.113556.1.4.803:=8192))"